The partition algebra and the plethysm coefficients I: stability and Foulkes' conjecture: Foulkes' conjecture and plethysm coefficients

-Given a fixed $ mn\in \mathbb{N}$, the plethysm coefficients (associated to $\mu=(m^n)$) are the most difficult examples of the coefficients in \cref{genplethy}.
+Given a fixed integer $ mn\in \mathbb{N}$, the plethysm coefficients (associated to $\boldsymbol\mu=(m^n)$) are the most difficult examples of the coefficients in \cref{genplethy}.
 Indeed, all other examples of coefficients in \cref{genplethy} can be obtained from an understanding of the smaller rank plethysm coefficients and applications of the Littlewood--Richardson rule (for the statement of which, see \cite[\S16]{james}).
 To see this, simply note that we are inducing from a product (hence the Littlewood--Richardson coefficients) of wreath product subgroups (hence the plethysm coefficients).

-Recall from the introduction that if $\lambda$ is a partition then $\lambda_{[mn]}$ denotes the partition of $mn$ whose Young diagram is obtained by appending an additional row above that of $\lambda$.
+Recall from the introduction that if $\lambda$ is a partition then $\lambda_{[mn]}$ denotes the partition of $mn$ whose Young diagram is obtained by appending an additional row above those of $\lambda$.
 Note that all partitions of $mn$ can be written in this form.
-Brion showed that if we allow both the value of $m$ and hence the length of the first row of $\lambda_{[mn]}$ to increase, then we obtain a limiting behaviour as follows.
-For $m$ sufficiently large with respect to $n$, we have that
+Brion \cite{brion} showed that if we allow both the value of $m$ and hence the length of the first row of $\lambda_{[mn]}$ to increase, then we obtain a limiting behaviour as follows.
+For $m$ sufficiently large with respect to $n$, Brion proved that

 for all $k\geq 1$.
 This stability was conjectured by Foulkes in \cite{MR0037276}.
-In the other direction, Carr\'e--Thibon showed for $n$ sufficiently large with respect to $m$, we have that
+In the other direction, Carr\'e--Thibon \cite {MR1190119} showed for $n$ sufficiently large with respect to $m$, we have that

 for all $k\geq 1$.
 Notice that in each case we require that $m$ (respectively $n$) is sufficiently large with respect to $n$ (respectively $m$).
 Therefore one cannot, a priori, consider the limit as $n$ and $m$ both tend to infinity.
 In this paper we shall consider the stability of the double-sequence